2023 Nature/Wildlife Competition

 Wildlife images can also be entered into the Nature theme.

-• Sea – boats, ships, piers, docks, posts in the water, etc…
+5. Sea – no boats, ships piers, docks, posts in the water, or any human-made elements should be visible in the image.

-Nature Ethics Note
+Nature Ethics Defined

 To promote responsible photographing of species, entrants: